We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 #2 Determine if it can be repaired or if it needs to be replaced.

 #3 Start securing a replacement or getting bids from vendors.
-Often, I can do a Target same-day delivery with replacement items.
+I can often arrange Target same-day delivery with replacement items.

 #5 Send your money request within 14 days.
-This is tricky, especially if a contractor needs to be involved, such as a hole in the wall.
+This is tricky, especially when a contractor is required, such as for a hole in the wall.
 But you need to do your absolute best to have an actual amount by then.
+The same applies to invoices for deep cleaning.
+You need those costs documented.

 #6 Send the Airbnb money request to your guest.

-#7 What If They Refuse To Pay Or Ghost You?
-This happens often, especially when it is a costly repair.
-Then you just move on to AirCover, but hopefully, you have all of your documentation right there in your Airbnb message thread, and the claim will be fairly easy.
+#7 What if they refuse to pay or ghost you?
+This happens often, especially when the repair is costly.
+Then move on to AirCover.
+If you have all your documentation in your Airbnb message thread, the claim should be fairly easy.

 Scenario 2: You Notice Something Broken, Damaged, Or Missing At Your Airbnb

 This is the more likely scenario and will require us to go on a bit of a choose-your-own-adventure!
-So, let’s say you or your cleaners notice something missing or damaged at your Airbnb short-term rental.
+Let’s say you or your cleaners notice something missing or damaged in your Airbnb short-term rental.
 What should you do first?

 Things To Do Before Reaching Out To Your Guest

-It’s never a good idea to be accusatory about missing items or Airbnb guest damages, especially if you are not there in person to observe an issue.
-So, before reaching out to your guests, you need to ask your cleaners for detailed photos of the damaged or missing items.
+It’s never a good idea to be accusatory about missing items or Airbnb guest damage, especially if you are not there in person to verify the issue.
+Before reaching out to your guests, ask your cleaners for detailed photos of any damaged or missing items.

 Do You Know For Certain That Airbnb Guest Is Responsible?